 13. Create a referral program

-One often overlooked small business marketing strategy for generating new customers is an old one: word-of-mouth marketing.
+One often overlooked small business marketing strategy for acquiring new customers is an old one: word-of-mouth marketing.

-“Getting customers to refer other customers is a great way to get more out of your marketing dollars,” says Jason Wong, founder of Doe Lashes.
+“Getting customers to refer other customers is a great way to get more out of your marketing dollars,” says Jason Wong, founder of Doe.
 “You can make this easier by using an app like Smile to incentivize customers to refer their friends to buy from you.”

 14. Incentivize email sign-ups with discount codes